apache/beam/playground/terraform/infrastructure/cloudbuild-manual-setup/README.md

 4. Look for `service-XXXXXXXXXXX@gcp-sa-cloudbuild.iam.gserviceaccount.com` service account.
 5. Assign `Secret Manager Secret Accessor` to it.

-## 4. Connect beamplayground/deploy-workaround GitHub repository and GCP Cloud Build
+## 4. Connect your GitHub repository and GCP Cloud Build

-Follow [Connect to a GitHub repository](https://cloud.google.com/build/docs/automating-builds/github/connect-repo-github) to connect beamplayground/deploy-workaround GitHub repository and GCP Cloud Build.
+Follow [Connect to a GitHub repository](https://cloud.google.com/build/docs/automating-builds/github/connect-repo-github) to connect your GitHub repository and GCP Cloud Build.

 ## 5. Set up the Google Cloud Build triggers